-An arrow indicator appears next to any packages that have updates available.
+An arrow icon () appears next to any packages that have updates available.

 In the list of packages, click the expander icon to the left of the package name.

-Click See all versions to see the list of all available versions for that package.
+Note: If you see the See other versions link after expanding the package, you can click it to see the list of all available versions for that package.

-You can select any of these versions for the current package and see the details specific to that version in the details view.
+Select any version of the current package to see the details specific to that version in the details view.

 Click the Update to button.

-When the progress bar finishes, the new package version information appears in the details view, and any new functionality is immediately available.
+When the progress bar finishes, any new functionality is immediately available.